 4. Get pressing: Once your block is prepped with an even spread of ink, you can start pressing!
 There are a variety of methods you can use for pressing, but the two simplest are to use your hands or another clean roller.
 Begin by carefully placing your paper or card over the block and gently laying it down.
 You can then use your roller to complete the press, your you can turn the block over and press it down over the paper onto your desk or table to complete the process.

 5. Get dry: Next, remove the paper from the block carefully.
 Leave your print somewhere safe to dry.
-Once you’re done making as many prints with your block as you want, you should rinse the ink away from the block to let it dry, ready to use another time!
+Once you’re done making as many prints with your block as you want, you should rinse the ink away from the block to let it dry, ready to use in the lino printing process another time!